Privacy information

 We organise online webinars for our customers and interested parties.
 Registration requires the processing of personal data (name, e-mail address and, if applicable, employer), which you provide to us via the input mask.
 The processing of the data provided is for the purpose of providing the service and is based on the legal basis of Art.
 6 para.
 1 letter b DSGVO.

-To conduct the webinar, we use Teams, a service of Microsoft Corp.
-(USA).
+To conduct the webinar, we use Teams, a service provided by Microsoft Ireland Operations Limited.
+(Ireland, EU).
 Before entering the webinar room, you will be asked to enter your name.
 Please note that this name may be noted by the other webinar participants.
 If you do not wish to do this, you may enter your initials only instead.
-By using Teams, a transfer of your data to the USA cannot be excluded.
-To ensure an adequate level of protection, we have concluded EU standard contractual clauses.
-You have the possibility to obtain a copy of these EU standard data protection clauses or to inspect them.
-To do so, please contact us at the address given under Contact.

 The data is deleted as soon as it is no longer required to achieve the purpose for which it was collected.